These are such helpful tips, LP. SO many I hadn’t thought about before- like the pencils! I definitely need to continue to make changes.

 Before throwing out all of your makeup or beauty tools, please consider the following:

-I fully recognize that many of these swaps are easy to write about, but not as easy to implement.
-A sustainable option may not be easily accessible to you or may extend beyond your comfort zone.
+I fully recognize that many of these swaps are easy to write about, but not as easy to instantenously implement.
+Furthermore, sustainable options may not be easily accessible to you or may extend beyond your comfort zone.

 For the average beauty consumer, these sustainable beauty solutions may not seem mind-blowing.
-However, as someone who purchases a lot of makeup, these are swaps that I can implement to lessen the impact I’m making based on my beauty consumption habits.
+However, as someone who purchases a lot of makeup, these are swaps that I can implement to lessen my negative impact.

-Rather than feeling guilty or disheartened, I recommend evaluating your current beauty routine buying habits or your beauty collection.
-Determine a realistic step that you can take to make your routine slightly more sustainable.
+Additionally, always chose hope over guilt.
+Rather than feeling guilty or disheartened, evaluate your current beauty routine, your buying habits, and the state of your current beauty collection.
+Determine a realistic step that you can take to make your routine more sustainable.

-P.S. fight the urge to toss out or sell all the products that may not have been sustainable.
-Unsustainable items that have already been purchased should be used, otherwise it makes their purchase even more frivolous.
+P.S. fight the urge to toss out or sell all the products that may not be sustainable.
+Unsustainable items that have already been purchased should be used.
+Otherwise, those purchases become even more wasteful.

 Did you find this list of 5 simple sustainable beauty solutions?
 Check out the first sustainable beauty solutions post in this series.

 Disclaimer: Please note, these sustainable swaps may not be viable for everyone due to personal finances or ability-status.
 I am in no way passing judgment on anyone’s habits or purchases.
-I am sharing this post to inspire those who are able to make more sustainable choices.
+I am sharing this post to inspire those who can make more sustainable choices.